vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 Both query operators can be combined with the flexibility of the Vespa query language, for example, constraining the search by filters.
-Similarly, one can combine weakAnd with wand in the same query, or combine all three mentioned query operators.
-The rank() query operator accepts an arbitrary number of operands, but only the first is used for _retrieval_.
+Similarly, one can combine `weakAnd` with `wand` in the same query, or combine all three mentioned query operators.

+The Vespa `rank()` query operator accepts an arbitrary number of operands, but only the first one is used for top-k _retrieval_.

 ## Summary